Shooting Script by Chris Green

 ‘Either that or X Files,’ Matt said.

 Shane was not familiar with The X Files.
 He was from an X Factor generation.

 ‘There are measures we could take to find out where the data is disappearing to’ he said.
 ‘We could put a programme on that would track each byte of data.’

-‘But doesn’t the Apple operating system do that anyway?’ queried Pete.
+‘But doesn’t the Apple operating system do that anyway?’ queried Matt.

-‘Well, it does and it doesn’t,’ said Shane.
+‘Well, it does and it doesn’t,’ Shane said.

-‘Perhaps it would be a good idea,’ Pete said, ‘to start again from scratch.’
+‘Perhaps it would be a good idea,’ Matt said, ‘to start again from scratch.’